JoseJX/analogue-pocket-patches/README.md

 ## Medarot - Kuwagata Version (English Patch)

-This patch converts `Medarot - Kuwagata Version (J)` with the [English Translation patch](https://www.romhacking.net/translations/5792/) to the `.pocket` format.
+This patch converts `Medarot - Kuwagata Version (J)` with the [English Translation patch](https://github.com/Medabots/medarot1/releases/download/0.6.7%2BEN.txt.19/m1kuwagata-2091-adec3f2d49a83fc7f581bfd0311a79a4e01af1df.ips) to the `.pocket` format.

+This patch was updated for the current version of the translation patch.
+(2022-02-19)

 The translation patch must be applied to the Japanese ROM before applying the `.pocket` patch, the MD5 below is for the translation patched ROM.

-ROM MD5: `95abb80a0a8aae30faa7c107bb1ca44e`
+ROM MD5: `7b1657d322e9967f4dff3ff7fa586ee7`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/MedarotKuwagata-Eng.ips).